This is a personal post.

 I will admit too that this photo makes me reflect on the few who say to me “You’re so lucky” or who have had the need to try to blow out my fire.
-I am lucky in many, many ways but, as much as I do not know the journeys of others, very few know my path – some very difficult choices made and painful lessons learned.
-We’ve all had those and how very easy and privileged indeed my path has been compared to that of so many others.
+I am so very lucky in many ways but, as much as I do not know the journeys of others, very few know my path.
+There have been difficult choices made and painful lessons learned.
+We’ve all had those.

-I thank all who carry me forward – from my dive buddies to you, the readers, who signa shared values and understanding. .
+I thank all who carry me forward – from my dive buddies to you who signal shared values and understanding.
 Please know how much direction you give.

 See this link for my previous blog about mask squeeze and lessons learned: